SvenRosvall/VLCB-Arduino/docs/Design.md

 This VLCB library is based on Duncan Greenwood's [CBUS library](https://github.com/MERG-DEV/CBUS) and extended with VLCB specific features.

-This library is still in progress.
+This library is still work in progress.

 ## High Level Architecture
-The code is organized as a central controller object that controls functionality via a storage object and a set of service objects.
+The code is organised as a central controller object that controls functionality via a storage object and a set of service objects.

-Services implement various groups of functionalities within VLCB such as events or DCC control.
+Services implement various groups of functionality within VLCB such as events or DCC control.
-The user sketch can select the set of services needed to provide the functionality that is necessary for the VLCB module that is created.
+The user sketch can select the set of services needed to provide the necessary functionality for the VLCB module that is created.
 There are also services for user interfaces and communication over different transports such as CAN, Wifi and BLE.
 Currently only a CAN transport using the CAN2515 chip is included in the library.

-The library supports a set of storage for node variables and event variables in EEPROM or Flash memory.
+The library supports storage for node variables and event variables in EEPROM or Flash memory.
 A Configuration object controls persistence of node specific data such as parameter, node variables and events using the chosen storage.